Meloxicam Patient Tips

 - Stomach-related side effects including indigestion, heartburn, and bleeding.
 People of an older age, taking other medicines that affect the stomach, or who drink more than 3 glasses of alcohol per day may be more at risk.
 Meloxicam is considered to have a low potential for stomach-related side effects compared with other NSAIDs.

 - Most NSAIDs have been associated with an increased risk of stroke or heart attack.
 The risk may be higher in patients with preexisting cardiovascular conditions and with higher dosages.
+NSAID use may cause or worsen high blood pressure or increase the risk of hospitalization for heart failure.

 - May interact with some other medicines such as warfarin, SSRIs, ACE inhibitors, and diuretics.